The tropical critical point and mirror symmetry: Applications in symplectic toric geometry

+Suppose $X$ is a smooth, compact toric symplectic manifold associated to a Delzant polytope\footnote{A Delzant polytope in $N_\R\cong\R^r$ is a polytope for which every vertex $d$ has $r$ edges whose edge directions can be represented by a $\Z$-basis of $N$, and these are precisely the moment polytopes of toric symplectic manifolds, see \cite{Guillemin:book,Canasdasilva:notes}.} $P$ in $N_\R$.
+Therefore $X$ has a Hamiltonian action of the torus $T^\vee_c$ and $P$ is the image is of the associated moment map, $P=\mu_X(X)$.
+Consider the canonical description of $P$ as intersection of half-spaces,
-This data can be conveniently encoded in a Laurent polynomial.
-Namely associated to $\Delta$ we set $W_{\Delta}:=\sum t^{c_i}x^{v_i}$.
-Note that the polytope $\mathcal P_{W_{\Delta}}$ from \eqref{e:PW} recovers $\Delta$.
-This function $W_{\Delta}$ is a kind of superpotential associated to $X_\Delta$, see \cite{Givental:Toric,Hori-Vafa, Batyrev:QCoh}.
-In \cite{FOOO:survey,FOOO:I,FOOO:II} another potential function $\mathfrak P_{\Delta}$ on $T$ associated to $X_\Delta$ is constructed using moduli spaces of holomorphic disks.
-This potential function, considered in the correct coordinates, exactly recovers $W_{\Delta}$ in the case where $X_\Delta$ is Fano.
-If $X_{\Delta}$ is not Fano, then the potential function $\mathfrak P_{\Delta}$ still has $W_{\Delta}$ as its leading term, but contains possibly infinitely many additional summands of higher order.
-In this setting our superpotential $W_\Delta$ is also called the `leading order potential function'.

-An application of the potential function $\mathfrak P_{\Delta}$ of \cite{FOOO:survey} is that if $p$ is any critical point $\mathfrak P_\Delta$ such that the valuation $d$ of $p$ lies in $\Delta$, then the Lagrangian torus fiber $L(d)$ is a {\it non-displaceable} Lagrangian in $X_\Delta$.
-(This means that no Hamiltonian isotopy can transform $L(d)$ into a Lagrangian that is completely disjoint from $L(d)$.)
-Moreover the condition can be weakened, see \cite[Theorem~10.4]{FOOO:I}, to say that it suffices to consider the leading order potential $W_\Delta$, as long as $\Delta$ is rational and the critical point of $W_\Delta$ is non-degenerate.
-Thus we have the following corollary of our main theorems together with Lemma~\ref{l:nondeg}.
+where $v_i\in M$ are the primitive inward pointing normals to the facets of $P$ and $c_i\in \R$.
+This data is equivalently encoded in the Laurent polynomial This function $W_{X}$ is called the `leading order potential function' in \cite{FOOO:I} and is a kind of superpotential associated to $X$, as in the work of \cite{Givental:Toric,Hori-Vafa, Batyrev:QCoh}.
+In \cite{FOOO:I} the function $W_{X}$ is a first approximation to a full potential function $\mathfrak {PO}_{X}$ constructed using moduli spaces of holomorphic discs in $X$.
+This full potential function, considered in the correct coordinates, exactly recovers $W_{X}$ in the case where $X$ is Fano.
+If $X$ is not Fano, then the potential function $\mathfrak {PO}_{X}$ still has $W_{X}$ as its leading term, but contains possibly infinitely many additional summands of higher order.
+The definition of $\mathcal P_W$ (as in \eqref{e:PW}) still makes sense for $W= {\mathfrak {PO}_{X}}$, though, and agrees with the polytope $\mathcal P_{W_{X}}$, which in turn agrees with the moment polytope $P$ of $X$.
+An application of the potential function from \cite{FOOO:I,FOOO:II} is that if $p$ is any critical point of $\mathfrak {PO}_{X}$ such that the valuation $d$ of $p$ lies in $P$, then the Lagrangian torus fiber $\mu_X\inv (d)$ is a {\it non-displaceable} Lagrangian in $X$.
+Moreover in many cases the condition can be weakened, using some approximations so that it may suffice to consider $W_X$.
+Indeed, Fukaya, Oh, Ohta and Ono show the existence of a non-displaceable Lagrangian in $X_P$ by constructing a particular point $u_0$ in $P$ which they show is the valuation of a critical point of $W_X$.
+This point $u_0$ turns out to agree precisely with the tropical critical point $\crit$, namely we have.

-\begin{cor} For any toric symplectic manifold $X_\Delta$ we have a canonical point $\crit\in\Delta$, which is the tropical critical point of the leading order potential function $W_\Delta$.
-Assuming that $X_\Delta$ is Fano or that $\Delta$ is rational, we have that the moment map fiber of $\crit$ is a non-displaceable Lagrangian torus $L(\crit)$ in $X_\Delta$. \end{cor}

-Note that $\crit$ has an explicit construction as the canonical point of the complete Newton datum $\Xi_{W_{\Delta}}$.